tensorflow/gan/tensorflow_gan/examples/self_attention_estimator/README.md

 <img src="images/tpu_vs_gpu_steps.png" title="Metrics by step" width="500" />

+In this example, we compare the running time of a system with 8 Tesla V100 GPU cards to a system with 128 v2 TPUs cores.
 You can see that, as a function of train step, the GPU and TPU jobs are similar.
 However, in terms of time, the TPU job is more than 12x faster:

 <img src="images/tpu_vs_gpu_relative.png" title="Metrics by time" width="500" />